 4. Select A Dog’s Favorite Spot

 It’s also hard to wash a frightened dog.
 You can make dog bathing easy by choosing a place that is like most to your dog.
-A lick pad is a great product which really helps while you washing your dog.
+A lick pad is a great product that really helps while you washing your dog.
 This distracts your dog and you can concentrate on cleaning.

 5. Gather Before You Lather